e-gov/GovSSO-Mock/DEPLOYMENT.md

     * tlsPrivateKey – path to TLS private key file (in PEM format) for mock application;
     * idTokenSignPrivateKeyPath – path to private key file (in PEM format) that is used for signing ID Token and Logout Token;
-    * idTokenSignPublicKeyPath – path to public key file (in PEM format) that is served at mock’s JWKS endpoint;
+    * idTokenSignPublicKeyPath – path to public key file (in PEM format) that is served at mock's JWKS endpoint;
-    * idTokenSignKeyId – `kid` value that is served at mock’s JWKS endpoint.
+    * idTokenSignKeyId – `kid` value that is served at mock's JWKS endpoint.
 * config/users.json – contains a JSON array of preconfigured users for conveniently selecting on mock authentication page; for each user there is a JSON object with the following properties:
     * sub – data that is used as sub-claim value in issued ID Token;